-A TOTAL Fire Ban has been declared for the Greater Hunter, Greater Sydney, North Coast and North Western regions on Wednesday, September 13, due to forecast hot and windy conditions.
+A TOTAL Fire Ban has been declared for the Greater Hunter on Saturday, due to forecast hot and windy conditions.

 The Total Fire Ban, which started at midnight, covers the following councils:

-Greater Hunter (severe) - Cessnock, Dungog, Lake Macquarie, Maitland, Muswellbrook, Newcastle, Port Stephens, Singleton, Upper Hunter
+Greater Hunter (severe) — Cessnock, Dungog, Lake Macquarie, Maitland, Muswellbrook, Newcastle, Port Stephens, Singleton and Upper Hunter.

-* Follow your Bush Fire Survival Plan and remain vigilant
+* Follow your Bush Fire Survival Plan and remain vigilant; and

 * Keep informed by listening to local radio, watching television news broadcasts and monitoring www.rfs.nsw.gov.au

 The NSW RFS may issue a Harvest Safety Alert for areas of heightened risk.

 Harvest operators should monitor conditions and regularly check that they are operating within guidelines.

 No fires may be lit in the open and all fire permits are suspended during a Total Fire Ban.
 Gas and electric barbeques may be used provided certain conditions are met.

 Total Fire Ban rules and a map of current Total Fire Ban areas are listed at www.rfs.nsw.gov.au